Enter Bird's Name in Search Box:

-Hummingbirds are the smallest bird species in all of the bird families living in North America.
-These colourful birds attract the curiosity of all who see them.
+The hummingbirds are the smallest-sized bird species in all of the bird families living in North America.
+These colourful birds pique the curiosity of all who see them.
 The male bird of each species has the ability to turn its gorget, which is the highly iridescent feathers around its throat and head, into brilliant colours of shiny-like metal plates.

 Most often, only the Ruby-throated Hummingbird is seen in the northeastern regions of the continent.
 The Black-chinned, Anna's, Rufous and the Calliope Hummingbirds are seen along the northwestern areas of Canada into Alaska.
-The Costa's, Allen's, Lucifer, Magnificent, Blue-throated, Violet-crowned, Buff-bellied, Broad-tailed, Broad-billed, Beryline, Green Violet-eared and White-eared Hummingbirds are seen mostly in the southern States and into Mexico.
+The Costa's, Allen's, Lucifer, Rivoli's, Blue-throated, Violet-crowned, Buff-bellied, Broad-tailed, Broad-billed, Berylline, Green Violet-eared and White-eared Hummingbirds, are seen mostly in the southern states and into Mexico.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.